Freelance writing clients are difficult to find, especially, if you are just starting out.

 I am not talking about a random blog which has a following of 100 people but blogs that have thousands/millions of readers.
 This will put your writing in front of potential freelance writing client base.

 This has another advantage.
 You will have live samples to show your clients as you grow.
-Sometimes freelance writing clients are adamant about reading live samples and guest posts come handy.
+Sometimes freelance writing clients are adamant about reading live samples and guest posts come in handy.

 How to know where to post?